chtheitmmmmm/statemachine/README.md

         "state2": {"state1"},
         # this modify will cut old entries: "state1" -> "state2", "state3" -> "state2", and build new : "state4" -> "state2"
         "state4": {"state1", "state3"}  # add new state!
 And relate it to old states.
-        # attention: sub class can only add new state and modify old state's entries, if you want to delete old state, please change a mind(reconstruct your class relationships)
+        # ATTENTION: sub class can only add new state and modify old state's entries, if you want to delete old state, please change a mind(reconstruct your class relationships)
     })
     # new in 1.1.0
     class subItem2(StatefulItem):
+        pass

+    @stateDefine({}, "state3")
+    # default state, which will trigger a switch() function call after __init__ is called
+    class subitem3(StatefulItem):
+        pass
+    @stateDefine({}, "state2")
+    # rewrite default state, ATTENTION: it is unsafe, because super class will call switch previously,
+    # and that place the object to the super class's default state, and then may cause an impossible switching.
+    class subsubitem3(subitem3):
         pass
     item = StatefulItem("state1")
     print(item.state)  # "state1"
     item.switch("state2")